ccha23/jupyterlab-mathjax3-global/README.md

 pip install jupyterlab-mathjax3-web
 ```

-## `tex` configuration
+## Configuration

-This MathJax 3 extension allows user configuration.
-MathJax 3 is [configured via a global JavaScript object](https://docs.mathjax.org/en/latest/web/configuration.html#web-configuration).
-Therefore, we can configure it in a [JSON](https://en.wikipedia.org/wiki/JSON) file and load this configuration every time we open the JupyterLab.
+Our MathJax 3 extension enables partial customization on MathJax 3, which is [configured via a global JavaScript object](https://docs.mathjax.org/en/latest/web/configuration.html#web-configuration).
+We can customize it in a [JSON](https://en.wikipedia.org/wiki/JSON) file and load this configuration every time we open the JupyterLab.

-Out of the many configurable items, `tex` is the most useful and applicable one to be accessed by users.
-It controls math delimiters, macros, packages, etc. We decide to make `tex` configuration available in this extension.
+Out of the many configurable options, `tex` is the most useful and applicable one to be accessed by users.
+It controls

+- math delimiters,
+- macros,
+- tagging,
+- packages,
+- etc.

+We decide to **only** make `tex` configuration available in our JupyterLab extension.

+For a full list configurable options under `tex`, please refer to [MathJax's webpage](https://docs.mathjax.org/en/latest/options/input/tex.html).

+#### Where to configure

 To configure your `tex` options, open **Setting -> MathJax 3 Config...** This will open the **Advanced Settings** page of JupyterLab.
-There you will find a **MathJax 3 Config** item.
-The **System Defaults** will be
+There you will find a **MathJax 3 Config** entry.
+The **System Defaults** JSON file will be

 ```json
 {